19 Oct A new governance approach at Eurostar

 In parallel with this, we profiled Eurostar’s programme and project managers to determine their capability.
 We could then match the portfolio of projects to appropriate individuals.

-The result of our work with Eurostar was a set of clearly defined projects and programmes being managed by the best people, all working together towards a shared vision.
+The result of our work with Eurostar was a set of clearly defined projects and programmes being managed by the best people, all working together towards a new governance approach and shared vision.